Tammany Hall: Tweed ring (1867–1873)

 Under Tweed's domination, New York City urbanized the Upper East and Upper West Sides of Manhattan, construction of the Brooklyn Bridge began, land was set aside for the Metropolitan Museum of Art, orphanages and almshouses were constructed, and social services expanded to unprecedented levels.
 Beginning in 1869, John T. Hoffman and A. Oakey Hall, both Tweed proteges, served as governor of the state and mayor of the city, respectively.
 Through their explicit involvement or implicit permission, Tweed was able to expand his operations into practically every aspect of city and state governance.
 All of this activity also enriched Tweed and elevated him and his allies to the city's wealthy elite, many of whom also engaged in the graft and corruption.
 Some elites tolerated the Tweed ring because of Tammany's ability to control the immigrant population, but this reputation was undermined by the sectarian Orange Riots of 1870 and 1871.
 Following the riots, Harper's Weekly and The New York Times, which was the city's only Republican newspaper, began intensified targeted public campaigns against Tweed.
 The Harper's campaign was particularly effective in undermining Tweed among illiterate New Yorkers, who made up a large majority of the Tammany base, through the work of editorial cartoonist Thomas Nast.

 Tweed's rapid decline began on January 21, 1871, when county auditor James Watson was fatally injured in a sleigh accident.
 Watson, who kept the books and records of the Tweed ring, died one week later.
-Although Tweed placed his house under watch and another member of the ring attempted to destroy the records, Watson's successor provided city accounts to his patron, former New York sheriff James O'Brien, who turned them over to The Times.
+Although Tweed placed his house under watch and another member of the ring attempted to destroy the records, Watson's successor provided city accounts to his patron, former New York sheriff James O'Brien, who turned them over to The New York Times.
 The records, which showed enormous frauds doubling the state debt from $50 million to $113 million over two years, reinforced the earlier Times stories.
 At a September 4 mass meeting at Cooper Union, a committee of seventy prominent New York reformers was appointed to examine the misdeeds of the Tweed ring, and Tammany candidates were defeated in the 1871 city elections.
 Samuel J. Tilden, who had served on the Committee of Seventy, was elevated to governor as a result of his involvement, and he narrowly lost the contested presidential election of 1876.